-Be sure to be very selective with the plugins you add as plugins can be resource intensive and slow down your site.
-Once you get the basics in place, you can then determine if other plugins are needed or required.
+Be sure to be very selective with the plugins you add, as plugins can be resource-intensive and slow down your site.
+Being selective also means that you have chosen proven and supported plugins that bode well for future updates and support.

 At your service,